odud-by/uae-fdi-resilience-analysis/methodology/Methodology.md

 FDI inflows are measured in nominal USD.
 This is intentional, as Brent oil prices are also nominal; maintaining nominal consistency avoids introducing additional deflation assumptions.

-FDI data were cross-validated against UNCTAD to ensure consistency.
+WDI FDI data are cross-validated against UNCTAD data to ensure consistency.

 ### Transformations